Placement of Campaign Signage

 Removed signs may be reclaimed from the City's sign impound yard located immediately south of 8725 - 58 Avenue.
 Please call 311 to book an appointment for sign retrieval.
 Photo ID will be required.
 All signs not claimed within 10 days of Election Day will be destroyed.
 Please note: Signs may be destroyed sooner than 10 days after Election Day at the discretion of the City.

 Sections 64 and 65, Traffic Bylaw (5590)

 All election signs must be removed from public property within 3 days of the election.
 Community Standards Peace Officers will remove any remaining signs and candidates may be fined.
 Citizens can call 311 to report concerns about the removal of campaign signs.

 Recycling Election Signs

 Candidates and residents with plastic or cardboard campaign signs are encouraged to take them apart and recycle them at any of these locations:

-- Edmonton Waste Management Centre (13111 Meridian Street)
+- Edmonton Waste Management Centre (250 Aurum Road NE)

-- Recycling Depots (signs must be put in the bins with red labels - no metal frames or wooden stakes permitted)
+- Recycling Depots (cardboard and plastic signs only–no metal frames or wooden stakes permitted)

 For further information on the placement of free standing election signs, please call 311.